Course Outline

 Introduction to Drools 8 and jBPM

-- Overview of Drools 8 and its key features for government use
+- Overview of Drools 8 and its key features for government applications

-- Introduction to jBPM and business process management in the public sector
+- Introduction to jBPM and business process management in public sector operations

-- Use cases for combining Drools and jBPM for government workflows
+- Use cases for combining Drools and jBPM for enhanced governance and accountability

 - Installing and configuring Drools 8 for government systems